The Fear-Less Public Speaking Blog

 Why Do So Many People Fear Public Speaking? – The ‘Spotlight Effect’ and Other Explanations

-At my Toastmasters club, Talking Heads, we have a quote on our website that always gets a chuckle:“There are two types of speakers – those that are nervous and those that are liars.”– Mark Twain Sound familiar?
-You’ve probably seen the headlines too—those dramatic surveys...
+At my Toastmasters club, Talking Heads, we have a quote on our website that always gets a chuckle: “There are two types of speakers – those that are nervous and those that are liars.” – Mark Twain Sound familiar?
+You’ve probably seen the headlines too—those...

 Periodically, a debate blows up on social media about whether young people should be forced to present in front of the class.
-The Atlantic reported one such debate in September 2018.
-The story was about a tweet posted by a 15-year-old high-school student: “Stop forcing students...
+The Atlantic reported one such debate a few years ago after a 15-year-old high school student tweeted: “Stop forcing students to present in...

 When I ask a group of people if they have ever had to talk to an audience about something they didn’t understand or were not convinced about themselves I usually get a lot of nods.
 Then I ask them how they felt about it.
 They...